 - Run your AC in the winter.
 Speaking of cold weather, blasting cool air in your face may be the last thing on your mind during a chilly morning.
 But winter use is important to prevent a dry stat in your air conditioning system when the weather warms up.
 During the winter months, turn on the AC a few times to circulate the refrigerant and keep the compressor healthy.

 - Don’t downshift to slow down.
-The age-old myth that downshifting a manual transmission car is meant to help you slow down has been debunked.
 The real purpose of downshifting is to be in the proper gear to accelerate out of a corner.
 The deceleration force that downshifts does produce is hard on the transmission, clutch, and other parts.
 Brakes cost less to replace and are more efficient at slowing your vehicle down.

 - Change the timing belt on time.
 OK, so this is probably covered in your owner’s manual, but it does deserve extra attention.
 Often overlooked (and usually out of sight), timing belts can cause serious and costly damage when faulty.
 Check your owner’s manual for your recommended replacement mileage (usually between 50,000 and 75,000 miles, although some can last up to 100,000.)